 Professor Hartog has been working on a history of Gibbons v.
 Ogden, the 1824 case where Chief Justice John Marshall first invoked the Contract Clause of the U.S. Constitution.
 He is exploring the case as both a very local family drama and as an expression of the rise and domestication of anti-monopoly sentiments.
 Hartog is also beginning work on a history of property law as a teaching subject, focusing on the significance of the Cold War as an underlying presence.

-Professor Hartog teaches courses on American legal history, family history, legal thought, and historiography.
+Professor Hartog teaches graduate and undergraduate courses on American legal history, family history, legal thought, and historiography.
+He has also cotaught a variety of interdisciplinary courses through the Program in American Studies.
 As a law school professor he previously taught property law, local government law, and family law, as well as legal history.